DHCLAIRE/Something_material/README.md

 # Something_material
-Similarly to the materials of Open Alice EEG dataset [https://openneuro.org/datasets/ds002322/versions/1.0.4]
+Similarly to the materials of [The Open Alice EEG Dataset](https://openneuro.org/datasets/ds002322/versions/1.0.4)

 Aims:
 1.